PGA Tour (video game series): EA's return to the PGA Tour

-On March 29, 2021, EA announced that a new next-gen golf video game, currently in development on the Frostbite (game engine) under the name of EA SPORTS PGA TOUR, will take advantage of next-gen technology.
+On March 29, 2021, EA announced a new golf video game was in development.
+The game would use the Frostbite engine and was announced as EA Sports PGA Tour.
+The game takes advantage of next-generation technology.

 This will be through a new long-term agreement signed this year with the PGA TOUR.

 EA announced on April 7, 2021, a day before the 2021 Masters, that the Masters and its home, Augusta National Golf Club in Augusta, Georgia, will be playable exclusively in EA Sports PGA Tour.
-It will be released under the name EA Sports PGA Tour: Road to the Masters and along with the Masters event, EA Sports PGA Tour will feature the PGA Championship, the U.S. Open and the Open Championship, making it the only video game to feature all four major men's professional golf tournaments.
+It would be released under the name EA Sports PGA Tour: Road to the Masters and along with the Masters event, EA Sports PGA Tour will feature the PGA Championship, the U.S. Open and the Open Championship, making it the only video game to feature all four major men's professional golf tournaments.